thomas-fossati/draft-tls-ext-header/draft-fossati-tls-ext-header.md

 --- abstract

 This document proposes a mechanism to add extension headers to TLS and DTLS.
-To that aim, the (D)TLS header is modified as follows: the length field is trimmed to 14 bits, the length's top bit is given the "extension header indicator" semantics, the other bit is reserved for future use.
+To that aim, the (D)TLS header is modified as follows: the length field is trimmed to 15 bits, and the length's top bit is given the "extension header indicator" semantics.

 --- middle